 NON-CREDIT COURSE ENROLLMENT

-Students may register online, by phone or by visiting the Continuing Education office in Bldg.
-6 on the Tacoma campus (253.566.5020) or the front desk at the Gig Harbor campus (253.460.2424).
+Students may register online, by phone or by visiting Enrollment Services in Bldg.
+7 on the Tacoma campus or the front desk at the Gig Harbor campus (253.460.2424).

 NEW AND READMITTING STUDENTS ENROLLING IN CREDIT COURSES